Developmental dysplasia of hip refers to patients being born with dislocation or instability of the hip, which may then result in hip dysplasia.

 Arthrography is performed by injecting radiopaque dye into the hip joint and then carrying out a fluoroscopic examination, usually with the patient under anesthesia.

 Arthrography is helpful in determining the cartilaginous profile and dynamic stability of the hip.

 It can also help to assess the adequacy of the reduction.

 Treatment of Developmental Dysplasia of Hip

-The natural history of developmental dysplasia of hip depends on severity of disease, whether unilateral or bilateral condition and whether false acetabulum is formed or not.
+The natural history of developmental dysplasia of hip depends on the severity of disease, whether unilateral or bilateral condition and whether false acetabulum is formed or not.